fredgibbs/jekylton/guides/loading-images.md

 ### Edit parameters
 The parameters (class, width, caption) are self explanatory, but note that:
-- `image-url` is the ONLY the filename of the image, with appropriate extension (`.jpg`, `.png`, `.jpeg`, etc).
+- `image-url` is the ONLY the filename of the image, with appropriate extension (`.jpg`, `.JPG`, `.png`, `.jpeg`, etc).
-  - Your filename MUST NOT start with `images/` as we saw originally.
+- BE CAREFUL that the actual name of your file and what's in the code MATCHES EXACTLY.
-- `source-url` is the URL of wherever you got the image.
+- `source-url` is the URL of wherever you got the image so readers can find the original source.

-Make sure what's in the code and your file name as it appears in the repository MATCH EXACTLY.

 ### Double check and commit your changes
 Double check that you have: